Demonico/dd3/notes/unified_notes.md

             add the value of from the map to the stack else
-        pop the last value from the stack if the stack is empty (there is nothing to pop) or the value doesn't match the current char from s return false
+        pop the last value from the stack if the stack is empty (pop returned nothing) or the val doesn't match the cur_char from s return false
     if the stack is empty, return true and false otherwise

 ```

+## Topic: Hash Table
+### CtCi sec IX: Interview Questions ch 1: Arrays and Strings
+<dfn>hash table</dfn> - a data structure that maps keys to values for high efficiency lookup

+Examples include:
+- Python: dictionary
+- JavaScript: Object

 ## Topic: Big-O Notation